gwiam/awt_atoyom/porting_scripts.md

         - it's probably because it is spawning another player
         - problems only occour only in player scrips
             - maybe free the player and let it spawn a new one on reload
+            - the easier solution is to put newly spawned nodes under the scene node (not the root node)
+        - bullets also cause this issue